thanhlt-1007/stimulus/HANDBOX.md

 static values = { index: { type: Number, default: 2 }, effect: { type: String, default: "kenburns" } }
 ```

+### f.
+Wrap-Up and Next Steps

+In this chapter we've seen how to use the values to load and persist the current index of a slideshow controller.

+From a usability perspective, our controller is incomplete.
+The Previous button appears to do nothing when you are looking at the first slide.
+Internally, `indexValue` decrement from `0` to `-1`.
+Could we make the value wrap around to the last slide index instead?
+(There's a similar problem with the Next button).

+Next we’ll look at how to keep track of external resources, such as timers and HTTP requests, in Stimulus controllers.

 ## <u>6.
 Working With External Resources</u>

 ## <u>7.
 Installing Stimulus in Your Application</u>